BSMediaGroup/StreamSuites-Dashboard/docs/shared/state/README.md

 # StreamSuites Dashboard Shared State

 This directory holds **runtime-owned JSON snapshots** that the static dashboard fetches at runtime.
-The dashboard remains **read-only** and simply renders what the runtime exports; chat ingestion over SSE and any DOM-based chat send flows execute **only in the runtime**.
+The dashboard remains **read-only** and simply renders what the runtime exports; chat ingestion (SSE when available, DOM-based fallback, or API polling fallback) and any DOM-based chat send flows execute **only in the runtime**.

 * `discord/runtime.json` – Control-plane heartbeat snapshot for the Discord bot.
 The dashboard polls this file to show connection state and presence information.
 Replace the placeholder values with the live runtime output from your deployment pipeline so the dashboard reflects the current bot status.
 * `jobs.json` – (optional) Background job metrics consumed by the jobs view (`docs/views/jobs.html`).
 If not provided, the view will show an error banner.